Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/Documentation/ElasticMapping-5.x.md

 | "type": "string", "index": "not_analyzed" | "type": "keyword", "index": true |

 If no index configuration is set, the default `"type": "keyword", "index": true` is used.
+So if you upgrade from previous elasticsearch version, check your node type configurations if they are configured as expected.

 ## Conflicting field types